Posted July 1, 2005

 Recently, the Wildlife Disease Association and the American Association of Wildlife Veterinarians established a memorial fund honoring Drs.
 E. Tom Thorne and Elizabeth S. Williams.
 The fund will endow an award to be given "in acknowledgement of an exemplary contribution either combining wildlife disease research with wildlife management policy implementation, or elucidating particularly significant problems in wildlife health."

 Drs.
 Thorne and Williams died in an automobile accident in Colorado near the Wyoming border the night of Dec.
-29, 2004 (JAVMA obituaries, March 15, 2004, page 866).
+29, 2004 (JAVMA obituaries, March 15, 2004).

 According to the WDA and AAWV, their contributions to wildlife health research and wildlife medicine were legendary.